Infernoman/NiceHashBot/README.md

 # My fork
 This is my fork that has fixed NullPointerExeption when invoking Handler that contains try/catch.
-Also I added two custom handlers, one is to mine profitable ZCash and second is for Monero.
+I also added two custom handlers, one is for profitable mining of ZCash and second is for Monero.

 # NiceHashBot
 NiceHash bot for automatic order management.